Democratic Renewal Party (Brazil)

 The Democratic Renewal Party (Partido Renovação Democrática, PRD) is a political party in Brazil, established on 26 October 2022 from the merger of two conservative parties: the Brazilian Labour Party (PTB) and Patriota.
-Said merger was motivated by the results of the 2022 general election, since both parties failed to obtain the number of votes to meet the electoral threshold.
+The merger was motivated by the results of the 2022 general election, since both parties failed to obtain the number of votes to meet the electoral threshold.
 With the union, the votes of the two parties were summed up and the new organization was considered to have reached the threshold.

 With 1.3 million members in December 2023, it is the third largest party in the country.

 History

 As of the 2018 general election, a progressive electoral threshold was established for political parties in Brazil to have access to party subsidies and free electoral advertising on radio and television.
 That year, Patriota did not meet the new criteria to be entitled to these benefits, the reason why it merged with the Progressive Republican Party.

-In 2022, the Brazilian Labour Party and Patriota failed to reach the threshold; therefore, the parties began negotiations for a merger.
+In 2022, the Brazilian Labour Party and Patriota both failed to reach the threshold; therefore, the parties began negotiations for a merger.
 On 26 October, the merger was approved in the national conventions of both parties, on the condition that controversial PTB politicians Roberto Jefferson and Eduardo Cunha did not join the new organization.
 It was decided at the time that it would be called "More Brazil" (Mais Brasil) and would use the number 25 in elections.